No. 1 Georgia loses Smith as D braces for No. 2 Tennessee

 Smith, who leads Georgia with three sacks and is fifth with 18 tackles, suffered a torn right pectoral muscle in last week's 42-20 win over Florida.
 Georgia announced Tuesday that Smith, a senior, will have surgery on Thursday and is expected to make a full recovery.

 Smith was one of only three returning starters from the 2021 defense that led Georgia to its first national championship since 1980.
-Despite having eight players from the defense selected in this year's draft, including five in the first round, Georgia (8-0, 5-0 Southeastern Conference) is second in the nation with its average of 10.50 points allowed.
+Despite having eight players from the defense selected in this year's draft, including five in the first round, Georgia (8-0, 5-0 Southeastern Conference, No. 3 College Football Playoff) is second in the nation with its average of 10.50 points allowed.

+Georgia coach Kirby Smart said after Tuesday's practice Smith ''has great energy right now'' and has continued to lead.

+''I talked to him and asked to help left spirits and push,'' Smart said. ''That has been his role when he is practicing, so I don't want him to change now that he is not.
+He is out there flying around and helping us out.
+It is great to have him take that on.
+Not all kids do that.
+Sometimes you get dejected or down in the dumps.
+He is not like that.''

 Saturday's matchup provides the opportunity for Georgia to prove it again has a championship-caliber defense.
-Tennessee (8-0, 4-0), tied with Ohio State for No. 2 in the AP poll, leads the nation with its average of 49.4 points per game.
+Tennessee (8-0, 4-0, No. 1 CFP), tied with Ohio State for No. 2 in the AP poll, leads the nation with its average of 49.4 points per game.

-''It is a great challenge for us,'' nose tackle Zion Logue said Monday. ''The tempo, we are not going to let that affect us.
-We are going to play our game and just stick to the things we have been taught all season and just play football.''
+Senior Robert Beal and sophomore Chaz Chambliss, who already have played significant roles, played more snaps after Smith's injury last week.

+Chambliss said the expectation is to regroup after losing Smith to the injury just as the defense reloaded after losing eight players in the draft.

 The loss of Smith adds difficulty to the already daunting challenge of containing the Vols' fast-paced attack led by quarterback Hendon Hooker.
 Tennessee leads the nation in total offense and ranks second in passing.